alfskoyen/options-alpha-scanner/README.md

 2. **single-name due diligence** by exposing every scoring input used to construct the final Premium and Risk dimensions.

 ### CSV Output
 Saved as `data/option_scores_master_{size}_{option_date}.csv` — one file per run, date-stamped for run tracking.

 ---

 ### Dashboard
+**Design philosophy:** Move from *market-wide opportunity detection → targeted trade identification → deep-dive validation*.

 Scoring and metric outputs from the model are visualized across a five-section interactive dashboard built in Plotly.
-The dashboard is designed to move from the macro universe view down to individual symbol detail — starting with where every symbol sits in the two-dimensional scoring space, then drilling into ranked opportunity lists, term structure patterns, and raw metric tables for deeper due diligence.
+The dashboard is designed to move from the macro universe view down to individual symbol detail, starting with where every symbol sits in the two-dimensional scoring space, then drilling into ranked opportunity lists, term structure patterns, and raw metric tables for deeper due diligence.

 ---

 ### Global Universe Scatter — Premium vs Risk
 The primary view places every symbol in the scanned universe onto the two-dimensional premium/risk plane.
 Each point is colored by quadrant — Q1 (mint, target), Q2 (amber, rich but risky), Q3 (steel, low opportunity), Q4 (red, avoid).
 Quadrant dividers are drawn at the universe median on each axis.
 The top symbols by combined score are labeled directly on the chart, making the best setups immediately visible without any filtering.
-Hovering over any point surfaces key metrics including IV/HV ratio, spike signal, relative vol vs SPY, straddle premium, and term structure divergence.
+Future state -> Hovering over any point surfaces key metrics including IV/HV ratio, spike signal, relative vol vs SPY, straddle premium, and term structure divergence.